Battle scenes, character drama and more—Game of Thrones cast and crew talk all things season 8

 • Sophie Turner (Sansa Stark): “It was completely overwhelming.
 Afterwards I felt numb, and I had to take a walk for hours.”

 • Emilia Clarke (Daenerys Targaryen): “I turned to my best mate and was like, ‘Oh my God!
 I gotta go!
 I gotta go!’
-And I completely flipped out…Genuinely the effect [reading the scripts] had on me was profound.
+And I completely flipped out…Genuinely the effect had on me was profound.
 That sounds insanely pretentious, but I’m an actor, so I’m allowed one pretentious adjective per season.”

 • Peter Dinklage: “This was the first time ever that I didn’t skip to the end.”